BittyTax/BittyTax/README.md

 Possible reasons for failure:

 1. Withdrawal has a missing Deposit.
-1. A Withdrawal and it's corresponding Deposit have mismatching quantities.
+1. A Withdrawal and its corresponding Deposit have mismatching quantities.
 1. The Withdrawal quantity is not the net amount (after fee deduction), with the fee specified.
 1. The Deposit quantity is not the gross amount (before fee deduction), with the fee specified.
 1. Withdrawal/Deposit transactions have been used incorrectly (they should only be used to move existing tokens between your own wallets).